plastiq-it/aast-laravel/README.md

 3. Please finish API endpoint by satisfying the following requirements:

-    - The API needs to satisfy
+The API needs to satisfy

    GET /api/products

     - supports query filter: `is_active` only accepts `1` or `0` and its `required`
     - support query validation by using `ProductApiRequest.php`
     - products should not display `hidden_information` field

-4. Write a feature test for your endpoint.
+    - Write a feature test for the API.
 The test needs to check status and response data.

 #### Part 2